 - How to give yourself the best chance of receiving SSD or SSI benefits – which are often the difference between being unable to pay your bills and keeping a roof over your head and having the money to provide for you and your family

 - That a caring and skilled disability lawyer is here to help you

-Then contact Social Security disability attorney Corey Pollard for a free consultation.
+Then contact Richmond Social Security disability attorney Corey Pollard for a free consultation.
 There is never a fee unless you’re approved for SSD benefits or SSI.
 Call us at 804-251-1620 to get started.
-Our Virginia disability attorneys are available 24/7.
+Our Richmond disability lawyers are available 24/7.
 We can help reduce your stress while you try to get approved for disability.